-I. Oocyte Donation
+I. Introduction

-Oocyte donation requires superovulation with monitoring and oocyte recovery, which present significant inconvenience as well as discomfort and risks to the donor.
+Oocyte donation requires ovarian stimulation with monitoring and oocyte retrieval, involving significant inconvenience, discomfort, and risks for the donor.

 II.
-Indications for Considering the Use of Donor Oocytes
+Indications for Use of Donor Oocytes

-- A. Women with hypergonadotropic hypogonadism. - B. Women of advanced reproductive age. - C. Women who have diminished ovarian reserve.
+A. Women with hypergonadotropic hypogonadism.

-- D. Women who are known to be affected by or known to be the carrier of a significant genetic defect or who have a family history of a condition for which carrier status cannot be determined. - E. Women with poor oocyte and/or embryo quality or multiple failures during prior attempts to conceive via assisted reproductive technologies.
+- B. Women of advanced reproductive age. - C. Women who have diminished ovarian reserve. - D. Women who are known to be affected by or known to be the carrier of a significant genetic defect or who have a family history of a condition for which carrier status cannot be determined. - E. Women with poor oocyte and/or embryo quality or multiple previous failed attempts to conceive via ART.